-We culture mouse embryonic stem cells and perform gene targeting by homologous recombination.
+We culture mouse embryonic stem cells and perform gene targeting by using Crispr/Cas9 and HDR.
 Our experience with genome modification allows us to generate unique models to interrogate disease models with precision.

 Crispr-Cas9 based gene editing offers genome editing with unparalleled specificity and speed.
 All trainees learn this technology which we apply in cell lines and stem cells.

 The ability to generate patient-specific pluripotent stem cells gives hope that we can grow replacement kidneys ‘in a dish’ that can someday be used in transplantation.
 Understanding the potential of kidney organoids is a major focus.

 We are leveraging single cell RNA-seq approaches including DropSeq, sNucDropSeq, InDrops and FACS-Seq to generate transcriptional atlases of kidney organoids and adult kidney in health and during the course of disease.